Home Heat Pump Guide

 Complete Timeline: From Start to Finish

-• Week 1-3: Get quotes, compare installers, arrange property surveys
+Get quotes, compare installers, arrange surveys Week 1–3

-• Week 3-4: Choose installer, sign contract, installer submits BUS application
+Choose installer, sign contract, submit BUS application Week 3–4

 Total: roughly 8 to 16 weeks.
-If you want your heat pump before winter, start the process by May or June.
+Start by May or June if you want your heat pump before winter.

 Tips for a Smooth Application

 • Choose an experienced installer.
-An installer who has done many BUS applications knows how to avoid common pitfalls and can get applications approved faster.
+An installer who has done many BUS applications knows how to avoid common pitfalls.

 • Keep copies of everything.
-Retain copies of your quote, the consent form, and any correspondence with your installer and Ofgem.
+Retain copies of your quote, the consent form, and any correspondence.

 • Do not pay the full amount upfront.
-A reasonable deposit is normal, but the bulk of the payment should be due after installation and grant confirmation.
+A reasonable deposit is normal, but the bulk should be due after installation and grant confirmation.

 Frequently Asked Questions